jobrien452/flight-hub/README.md

 Frontend env file only contains the api url and need much less configuration

-Dev Notes:

-Accessible api - this read api tokens to me
-Map component - start 2d top down move to 3d if time or easier than im assuming Two users types - Types is roles/enums
-    Admin - classic CRUD
-    Pilot - just R, however pilots likely need to report data back after a mission so an endpoint made for that will need to give pilots CRU

-Android apps contacting our service login/token Permanent state updates in database (worded interestingly may need to consider SQL over NOSQL)

 Running Tests

 Both suites run outside docker, nothing needs to be up first.
 No mongo, no